 - Never sign blank checks!
-Checks should be completed in their entirety prior to signing.

-- A check register and invoice approval ledger should be reviewed when signing checks.

-- All checks under \$1,000 may have one signature.
-Signature stamps should not be used.

-- o First signature may be any of the following:

-- Executive Director

-- Development Director

-- Adult Ed Director (Agency only)

-- Early Childhood Director (Agency only)

-- Principal (Charter only)

-- Vice Principal (Charter only)

-- Board Treasurer

-- GS President (Agency only)

-- GCS President (Charter only)

-- All checks \$1,000 and over and checks to staff must have a second signature.

-- The first and second signature must be according to the following:

-- Staff/individual and/or \$1,000 \$4,999 any of the above

-- \$5,000 \$9,999 -- #1 Exec Dir/Dev Dir, #2 any

-- \$10,000 + -- Exec Dir/Board, #2 any.
+Checks should be completed in their entirety prior to signing. - A check register and invoice approval ledger should be reviewed when signing checks. - All checks under \$1,000 may have one signature.
+Signature stamps should not be used. - o First signature may be any of the following: - Executive Director - Development Director - Adult Ed Director (Agency only) - Early Childhood Director (Agency only) - Principal (Charter only) - Vice Principal (Charter only) - All checks \$10,000 and over and checks to staff must have a second signature. - o The first and second signature must be according to the following: - Staff/individual and/or \$1 \$9,999 any 2 of the above - \$10,000 + -- any 2 of the above.